 UNIMMAP MMS purchased and donated by Kirk Humanitarian are high-quality and affordable.
 At $0.01 USD per tablet and $2 USD per woman per pregnancy, global UNIMMAP MMS suppliers produce at a price that is at or around cost parity with iron-folic acid (IFA), the current standard of care.

 Kirk Humanitarian purchases and donates UNIMMAP MMS to qualified grantees, including governments, local/international NGOs, and others.
 We help create a marketplace for UNIMMAP MMS.
 We drive awareness, advocacy, and consensus-building around UNIMMAP MMS.
 And we support implementation research to better understand and meet the needs of the families who are served by UNIMMAP MMS programs.

 The UNIMMAP MMS purchased by Kirk Humanitarian is produced by our manufacturing partner in an FDA-registered facility to meet internationally-recognized quality and cGMP standards.
 It is USP-verified and Halal-certified for use by Muslim women.

-Since 2002, we have purchased and donated more than 4 billion MMS doses in 80 countries, serving 24 million women.
+Since 2002, we have purchased and donated more than 5 billion MMS doses in 103 countries, serving nearly 27 million women.
 And our reach is growing.
 In 2021, we reached 8.4 million pregnant women with UNIMMAP MMS.
 And in 2022, we will reach 10 million additional pregnant women with UNIMMAP MMS.
 Our investments, and the tireless work of partners and governments on the ground who develop and implement comprehensive nutrition programs, pave the way for improved health outcomes for generations to come.

 It is an injustice that all women don’t have access to multiple micronutrient supplements (MMS).
 It’s time for every woman to be able to access MMS – not just those living in high-income countries.”